How did you pay off your debt?

 The biggest piece of advice I can offer is to write all the time.
 It doesn’t matter if you’re scribbling in a journal, publishing blog posts, or doing it as part of your job (or side hustle).
 Just write.
 All the time.
 You will slowly begin to find your voice, and then challenge yourself to get better.
 But you have to start somewhere.
 So, write!
 (Also, read a lot!)

 My other piece of advice would be to remember that “success” probably won’t happen overnight.
 I started this blog in October 2010 and got a book deal in July 2016.
 I took a lot of small steps during those six years, including maintaining this blog, writing for free, getting my first client and fostering countless relationships.

 I did not.
 I have a literary agent who helped me complete/sell my book proposal to a publisher (The Year of Less was published by Hay House).

 Any thoughts on how to start a business, so I can quit my job and work for myself?

 I hear something along these lines almost every day.
 My initial thought is to be really honest and say: working for yourself is HARD.
 People paint a lot of pretty pictures of what it looks like, but in my experience, it includes: working more than ever before, trying to budget with very irregular income, and saving less money.

 But if you’re set on the idea, I also can’t blame you!
 Because it comes with a lot of freedom too (especially around your time).
-So my advice is to keep working, save a huge cash buffer, and don’t quit until you’re making enough to cover your expenses.
-Carrie and I talked a lot about this in season 2 of our podcast.
+So my advice is to keep working, save a huge cash buffer (4-6 months of your monthly expenses is a good place to start), and don’t quit until you’re making enough to cover your expenses (so you hopefully don’t have to touch your savings).